Kontrosha/sf_data_science/data_bases/readme.md

-# Project 3: Guess a number
+# Project 3: Create simple DataBase from xlsx file

 ## Description
 Here you can find project with simple database creation.